 I spotted Pomodori D’Oro when I was doing an online shop, and bought a tin on the offchance.
 I can safely say that they are absolutely lovely.
 The smell when I opened the tin took me straight back to those heady summers in Italy, and the juice that they come in is thick, almost like a purée, not a watery residue to be drained off.

 The colour is pure, yellow sunshine, and that inspired me to put together a version of a much loved recipe.
 I had some aubergines, and some olives and that, to me, says caponata.
 It’s a sweet sour Sicilian dish, and utterly addictive when eaten with chunks of fresh bread.
-I’d love it even more of Giorgio Locatelli or Francesco Mazzei were to make it for me, but that’s never going to happen, though a girl can dream, yes?
+Angela Hartnett's version is one of the best I've had.

 I had some of the lovely olive oil that Olive Branch had sent me left, which just made cooking this all the more worthwhile.
 I spent a very happy Saturday afternoon pottering in the kitchen and to my great delight the weather stayed nice and the light remained good, despite my faffing about.
 So here, for your delight and my tummy, is a very simple Deconstructed Caponata.